nkeyes/ok_hbase/README.md

 # create a new table with column family 'd'
 table = conn.create_table('ok_hbase_test', d: {})

-# put a bunch of data in the table
+puts 'putting a bunch of data in the table.'
 ('hbaaa'..'hbzzz').each_with_index do |row_key, index|
   table.put(
     row_key,